Sarwesh13/TreeleafAssignment/README.md

 # TreeleafAssignment

-Task 1 of bank loan prediction is in the folder 'Bank Loan' Tast 2a and 2b of rectable numbering and alignment are in the folder 'Rectangle openCV'
+Task 1 of bank loan prediction is in the folder 'Bank Loan'. the trained model and 'Summary and Analysis' in PDF format is also present here
+Tast 2a and 2b of rectable numbering and alignment are in the folder 'Rectangle openCV'

 The allocated 2 days for the completion of the assignment was not enough.
 I could have made the EDA for task 1 a lot better.